Zyrakia/rbxts-ping/README.md

 # Ping

-Yet another super simple bindable event wrapper which uses ✨`camelCase`✨ and allows connection via a encapsulateed `connector` or with the `connect` function.
+Yet another super simple bindable event wrapper which uses ✨`camelCase`✨ and allows connection via a encapsulated `connector` or with the `connect` function.

 ## Example